Fantageek/fantageek.github.io/source/_posts/2016-04-15-push-notification-in-practice.markdown

 - System alert
 - No method called
 - Tap notification and `application:didReceiveRemoteNotification:fetchCompletionHandler:` called
+- Tap on App Icon and nothing is called

 Silent push

 - System alert
 - `application:didReceiveRemoteNotification:fetchCompletionHandler:` called.
 If app is suspended, its state changed to `UIApplicationStateBackground`
 - Tap notification and `application:didReceiveRemoteNotification:fetchCompletionHandler:` called
+- Tap on App Icon and nothing is called

 #### Case 3: Terminated